One Of Hawaii's Top Auto Accident

 Don’t: Be surprised that your lawyer won’t be able to work towards a settlement of your claim until he knows that you’ve completed your treatment.

 7. Do: Keep in mind that the settlement process takes time.
 Your lawyer must first request your medical records and bills.
 This usually takes 1-3 weeks.
-Your lawyer will then send all of your medical records and bills to the adjustor to evaluate.
+Your lawyer will then send all of your medical records and bills to the adjuster to evaluate.
 It usually takes adjustors about a month to review your claim.
-Keep in mind that it takes time to go through hundreds of pages of medical records and that adjustors usually have hundreds of claims on their desk.
+Keep in mind that it takes time to go through hundreds of pages of medical records and that adjustors usually have hundreds of claims on their desks.

 Don’t: Get mad at your lawyer when he can’t get you a settlement in a week.
 The settlement process usually takes at least two months to get the initial settlement offer.
 Then, if you want your lawyer to negotiate the offer up as high as possible, that could take another couple of months.

 8. Do: Be reasonable with your settlement expectations.
 You can expect a settlement in the six figures if you have many fractured bones and surgeries.
 However, suppose your injuries are just whiplash and sore muscles for a few months.
 In that case, your settlement may be between $5,000-$20,000 depending on the severity of the injuries, what the medical records say, the amount of medical bills, which insurance company is involved, and which adjustor is involved.

 Don’t: Get mad at your lawyer because he can’t get you the settlement amount you want.
 You can’t just pick a settlement amount out of a hat and expect that amount to be offered by the insurance adjustor.
 Adjustors can’t offer whatever they want.
 They have managers and auditors that hold them responsible to make settlement offers within the insurance company’s guidelines.